-Do you want to start using stories in the preschool ESL classroom but don't know where to start?
+Do you want to start using stories in the preschool ESL classroom but do not know where to start?
 There are many super preschool activities for ESL classrooms, including games and songs, but it is also very important to not discount the power of stories.

 Children are captivated by stories and can internalise vocabulary and the structure of language while listening to them.
-Whether you're reading a classic book, making up a story as you go along or designing a story specifically for a particular lesson, you'll want to be sure to include stories in the preschool ESL class every day.
+Whether you are reading a classic book, making up a story as you go along or designing a story specifically for a particular lesson, you will want to be sure to include stories in the preschool ESL class every day.

 One of the reasons why stories work so well in the ESL preschool classroom has to do with intrinsic motivation.
 Intrinsic motivation is the theory that people are motivated by internal factors.

 Children of preschool age do not understand the external factors that might motivate an adult to decide to learn a second language, so as a teacher it is up to you to create a classroom that internally motivates them to participate in the activities and, ultimately, learn the language you are teaching.
 Simply put this means that preschool children must enjoy your classes or they will not be motivated to participate and learn.

 As children already love stories listening to stories, you are half way there to intrinsically motivating them.
 The rest depends on how good the story is, how interesting and colourful the illustrations are, and how you tell it.

 There are so many ways to use stories in the classroom that the possibilities are practically endless.
 Here are some ideas and tips to help you effectively use stories in your preschool ESL classroom:

 Before you use a story in the ESL preschool classroom, it is beneficial to teach the students the key vocabulary words to help them follow the story.
 The story can therefore serve as a basis for learning vocabulary words.
 It goes deeper than that, however.
 The students will not just "learn" the words, they will immediately see how the words are used and hear them in context of the language.
 This is so much more beneficial to the students than simply memorizing a list of words.